c-zhenhao/c-zhenhao/README.md

 <!-- Here are some ideas to get you started: -->

 - 🤔 I’m a former investment research analyst switching to software engineering.
-Looking for help with full-stack development and specialise in backend dev, with the end goal of being a systems architect.
+Looking for help with full-stack development and specialisation in backend dev, as my end goal is to become a systems architect, to design indestructible and scalable products.

 - 🌱 I’m currently learning Golang, Typescript (via Next.js), test-driven development (TDD), and as well as Data Structures & Algos (:( send help)